Currently Documented Signature and Seal Markings:

 Along the lower margin and also within the image area Rakusan has included his address and a rendition of his name in Western style.
 The text is woodblock-printed in black ink and is in Rakusan's romaji cursive handwriting:

 56 Kitamachi-komatubara Kyoto

-All of Rakusan's early writing is entirely in traditional Japanese scripts, and apparently he had struggled to adopt a consistent system of writing romaji.
+All of Rakusan's early writing is entirely in traditional Japanese scripts, and apparently he had initially struggled to adopt a consistent system of writing in romaji.
 In the nihon-shiki romaji system the spellings ‘Komatubara’ and ‘Tutiya’ would be expected.
 By no later than 1935 Rakusan had settled on using the more English-friendly Hepburn system where these names are spelled ‘Komatsubara’ and ‘Tsuchiya’, the versions he used for the rest of his life.
 On "WC4" Rakusan uses the nihon-shiki spelling ‘Komatubara’ but spelled his family name "Tuchiya" which is a hybrid of the two systems and correct in neither one.

 The 1933 Publicity Flyer is the only other example of a nihon-shiki transcription where again ‘Komatubara’ occurs, but there Rakusan already consistently used Hepburn ‘Tsuchiya’ throughout.
 Since the flyer contains other typographical errors, it is possible that the spelling ‘Komatubara’ is simply another; and Rakusan was already using Hepburn by then.